Chapter 2: Building Abstraction with Data

 A class serves as a template for all objects whose type is that class.
 Every object is an instance of some particular class.

+The act of creating a new object instance is known as instantiating the class.
+The syntax in Python for instantiating a class is identical to the syntax of calling a function.
 The attributes specific to a particular object, as opposed to all objects of a class, are called instance attributes.
 In the broader programming community, instance attributes may also be called fields, properties, or instance variables.

 Functions that operate on the object or perform object-specific computations are called methods.
 The return values and side effects of a method can depend upon and change other attributes of the object.
 We say that methods are invoked on a particular object.